A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

-The Hamamatsu Museum of Musical Instruments (浜松市楽器博物館) doesn’t feature often in travel articles.
-This is a pity because the museum houses a comprehensive and absolutely eclectic collection of musical instruments, on top of being just minutes away from a Shinkansen (bullet train) station.
-It is a must-see for any musician or music lover visiting Japan.
+The Hamamatsu Museum of Musical Instruments (浜松市楽器博物館) doesn’t feature often in travel articles about Japan, which is a pity because this fascinating museum houses a comprehensive and absolutely eclectic collection of musical instruments, on top of being just minutes away from a Shinkansen (bullet train) station.

 1. The Museum Is Walking Distance From the Main Train Station of Hamamatsu